“Asian Series” Dance Championships

 (1) Proposals for changes to the Rules

-Changes to these Rules are made by the Asian Dance Council (ADO) Meeting.
+Changes to these Rules are made by the Asian Dance Organizers (ADO) Meeting.
 Proposal for changes to these Rules should be submitted to the Chairman of the ADO no later than 1 month prior to the Meeting of the ADO.
 The chairman will arrange for them to be considered by the ADO Meeting.

 (2) Adoption of changes to the Rules